 Overnight: Tel Aviv

-Enjoy wine tasting and lunch at a local winery, continuing to a Druze village in the area where you will meet the local leaders.
+Enjoy wine tasting and lunch at a local winery before continuing to a Druze Village where you meet the local leaders.

-“Liberated”, “Occupied”, “Disputed”: The West Bank Since the Six Day War
+“Liberated,” “Occupied,” “Disputed”: The West Bank Since the Six Day War

-Travel south towards Ancient Shiloh via the small villages in the West Bank.
-Discuss the settlements further with a scholar and an expert on the subject.
+Travel south towards Ancient Shiloh via the small villages in the West Bank as you discuss the settlements further with a scholar and expert on the subject.

-Jerusalem – United or Divided?
+Jerusalem: United or Divided?

-Continue south to the city of Sderot that borders Gaza, stopping at Nir Am for an overlook of the Gaza Strip.
+Continue south to the city of Sderot, that borders Gaza, including a stop to view the accumulated missiles and rockets from the recent tensions between Israel and Gaza.
+Also pause at Nir Am for an overlook of the Gaza Strip.

 Masada: The Six Day War and the Evolution of Israel’s National Symbols

-Where Do We Go from Here?
+Where Do We Go From Here?